SplashA/nodejs-get-data-from-local-json-file/README.md

-# nodejs-get-data-from-local-json-file
+# nodejs get data from local json file
-example of how to get data from a json file using nodejs.
+Example of how to get data from a json file using nodejs.

+Need nodejs installed to work.

+To launch the app : nodejs test.js